funktionale-programmierung/bob2015/2021/cardenas.md

 ### TidalCycles Meetup

-There'll be a [TidalCycles Meetup](https://www.facebook.com/events/450484782753326/) on February 27 at 6PM featuring talks by Alex McLean (the creator of Tidal Cycles), Alexandra Cardenas, and Will Rinkoff.
+There'll be a [TidalCycles Meetup](https://www.facebook.com/events/450484782753326/) on February 27 at 7PM MET featuring talks by Alex McLean (the creator of Tidal Cycles), Alexandra Cardenas, and Will Rinkoff.